GEM-benchmark/NL-Augmenter/transformations/quora_trained_t5_for_qa/README.md

 The corresponding HuggingFace model has been sourced from here: https://huggingface.co/ramsrigouthamg/t5_paraphraser

 ## What are the limitations of this transformation?
 The transformation's outputs only modify the question and not the context and the answers.
-The model would might be biased towards topics focused in Quora.
+The model might be biased towards topics focused in Quora.